 Here is my first function, where I have put the breakpoint inside the function

-Below is my second function and I have put the breakpoint there.
+Below is my second function, and I have put the breakpoint there.

-Now, the next step is to start the first function app without debugging.
+The next step is to start the first function app without debugging.
 Click on the Debug –> Start Without Debugging or press Ctrl + F5.

 Then, start the second function app with the debugger.
 Click on the Debug –> Start Debugging or press the F5 button.

-Now if you try accessing both the URLs i.e. http://localhost:7071/api/HTTPAzureFunction and http://localhost:5860/api/Function1, you can see it will hit the respective breakpoints inside the Azure Functions.
+Now, if you try accessing both the URLs, i.e., http://localhost:7071/api/HTTPAzureFunction and http://localhost:5860/api/Function1, you can see it will hit the respective breakpoints inside the Azure Functions.

 How to Debug Azure Function locally in Visual Studio Code